moosend/mooskin-ui/components/Table/README.md

 * `id` - id of the element
 * `data` - array of objects to be assigned to the Table
+* `rowStyles` - styles to be applied on the table Rows
+* `rowClasses` - classes to be applied on the table Rows
 * `className` - css class
 * `style` - table styles